JavaScript is disabled. Please enable to continue!

 Sidebar Image

-Is my product made of A2 milk?
-Analysis of original milk in raw milk and dairy products
+Original milk ("Urmilch") in raw milk and dairy products

-June 2020.
+May 2024 (update).
 Original and healthy food from regional sources is very much in vogue.
 This includes so-called A2 milk or "Urmilch" (original milk), which has become increasingly popular in recent years.
-In view of the growing interest in A2 milk and A2 dairy products, Eurofins offers various tests for the differentiated detection of A1 and A2 beta-caseins.
+With the growing interest in A2 milk and A2 dairy products, their market is becoming increasingly important.

 What is A2 milk?